 Demonstrate foundational skills necessary for undergraduate-level academic and personal achievement at Wayne State University.

-Explain the value of attending Wayne State University as a demographically diverse urban Research One institution in Detroit.
+Relate the value of attending WSU to the student’s own academic and personal pursuits.

 Develop self-advocacy to optimize the use of campus resources and academic opportunities.